temporalio/documentation/docs-src/cloud/tcld/generate-certificates/end-entity-certificate.md

 #### --key-file

-Specify a path where the leaf certificate's private key will be stored.
+Specify a path to a `.key` file where the leaf certificate's private key will be stored.

 Alias: `--key`